xcafebabe/jobsify/README.md

 - https://weworkremotely.com/
 - https://berlinstartupjobs.com/

 For the moment the only way to install this node is with some development skills.
-If someone is interested to use/try it, please send me an email to luis [at] toub.es.
+If someone is interested to use/try it, please send me an email to luis [at] toub.es if you have any question.

 Usage
 -----
 ```
 git clone https://github.com/xcafebabe/jobsify && \
-cd jobsify && npm i gulp-cli -g && npm i && \
-docker-compose up -d && \
+docker-compose up && \
 firefox http://localhost:1880
 ```